jxu006/translate_coordinate/README.md

 We can compactly express this alignment in the same way that we compactly represent a read alignment in the SAM/BAM format using a position and CIGAR string.
 In this case, the (0-based) position is CHR1:3, and the CIGAR string is 8M7D6M2I2M11D7M.

 The objective is then to translate a (0-based) transcript coordinate to a (0-based) genome coordinate.
 For example, the fifth base in TR1 (i.e.TR1:4) maps to genome coordinate CHR1:7.
-Similarly,TR1:13 maps to CHR1:23 and TR1:14 maps to an insertion immediately before CHR1:24.
+Similarly, TR1:13 maps to CHR1:23 and TR1:14 maps to an insertion immediately before CHR1:24.

-This software uses a transcript-genome mapping file to generate a transcript_coordinate:genome_coordinate dictionary.

 Example:
 	python translate_coordinate.py -m mapping_file.txt -q query_file.txt -o outfile.txt

 Input file 1: mapping_file.txt:

 TR1	CHR1	3	8M7D6M2I2M11D7M
 TR2	CHR2	10	20M

 Input file 2: query_file.txt:

 TR1	4
 TR2	0
 TR1	13
 TR2	10

 Output file: outfile.txt:

 TR1	4	CHR1	7
 TR2	0	CHR2	10
 TR1	13	CHR1	23